-In addition to the above structures, two 960 sq. ft. portable buildings would be placed on the westernmost tennis court to be used as office and locker rooms during construction.
+In addition to the above structure, two 1440 sq. ft. portable buildings and one 960 sq. ft. portable building would be placed on the westernmost tennis court to be used as office and locker rooms during construction.
 A 480 sq. ft. portable bathroom building also would be placed on that court for use during construction.
 These buildings would be removed upon completion of the project.